-He has lectured and delivered papers nationally and internationally at conferences in Canada, Germany, UK, The Netherlands, Portugal, Spain, Greece, Sweden, Serbia, Russia, China, Brazil, Chile, and India.
+He has lectured and delivered papers nationally and internationally at conferences in Canada, Germany, UK, The Netherlands, Portugal, Spain, Greece, Sweden, Serbia, Russia, China, Brazil, Chile, India, and Ghana.
 His publications in both English and German have appeared in Comparative Drama, Theatre Survey, Theatre Journal, Essays in Theatre, Theater der Zeit, Western European Stages, Victorian Studies, Monatshefte, Communications, Choice, Critical Stages, and other journals, as well as in several edited collections.
 He recently edited a special issue on performance and translation for Delos (35.1 Spring 2020).
 He is on the advisory board for the Bloomsbury Methuen series Critical Shorts in Performance and Post-Internet Cultures.

 Articles and chapters:

 His book, Staging the Savage God: The Grotesque in Performance, was published in 2004 and was reissued as a paperback in 2016 by SIU Press.
 With Katia Arfara (NYU Abu Dhabi) and Aneta Mancewicz (Royal Holloway, University of London, UK), he has co-edited Intermedial Performance and Politics in the Public Sphere, (Palgrave Macmillan 2018), and with Aneta Mancewicz, he co-edited The Routledge Companion to Contemporary European Theatre and Performance (Routledge 2023).